-As far as finding a lint-free towel for cast iron, I would say this cloth fits the bill.
+As far as finding a lint-free towel for cast iron, I would say this cloth is okay.

 You learned a little about the company and what a microfiber cloth is.

-As always, there are pros and cons, but overall, I would say this product is a good value, and I recommend them.
+As always, there are pros and cons, but overall, I would say this product is a good value, and I recommend it for general use.